s-a-malik/fumi/README.md

 ## Models

 There currently is support for [AM3](https://proceedings.neurips.cc/paper/2019/hash/d790c9e6c0b5e02c87b375e782ac01bc-Abstract.html), [MAML](https://arxiv.org/abs/1703.03400), [CLIP](https://arxiv.org/abs/2103.00020) and our novel model, Fusion by Meta-Initialisation (FuMI).
+See our [paper]() for details.

 ## Usage

 First download the requirements and login to [wandb](https://wandb.ai/) (for logging): `pip install -r requirements.txt; wandb login <YOUR_API_KEY>`.

-All experimental conditions and hyperparameters are set via command line arguments.
+All experimental conditions and hyperparameters are set via command line arguments (e.g. you can change the text embedding model and use common species names instead of descriptions).
 Full predictions on test tasks are saved to the path given by the `--log_dir` argument, and all metrics (accuracy/prec/rec/F1) are saved to wandb.

 ### Example